 - Tell me about a particularly memorable patient you’ve seen.

-They’ll have some of this information from your primary and secondary applications, but this is a chance to flesh out the details and get practical.
+They’ll have some of this information from your application and secondary essays, but this is a chance to flesh out the details and get practical.
 Surprisingly, one of the most common questions asked on interview day is, “What questions do you have for me?”
-And some interviews consist of only this question.
+Some interviews consist of only this question.